 According to my college professor who reads Mike de Leon’s blog, Mike came back to creating films to fight against the current Philippine government.
 Mike is one of the anti-Marcos activists, and it is a big deal that this government allowed the former dictator to be buried at the Libingan ng mga Bayani.
 Hence, Citizen Jake was born.

 Mike de Leon made the film pure, unadulterated anti-Marcos.
-Everything was straight to the point, condemning how a lot of people these days learned to forgive and even still give chances to the Marcoses.
+Everything was straight to the point, condemning how a lot of people these days learned to forgive the Marcoses.
 While many politically-driven movies tend to camouflage their agenda, this film was a tell-all.

-Whatever it is, in the end, one can see Mike de Leon’s pessimism in this society. *Spoiler alert* There was a scene in the film when the Philippine presidents in the past decade where shown on a TV set while Jake narrates that everything is still the same.
+Whatever it is, in the end, one can see Mike de Leon’s pessimism in this society. *Spoiler alert* There was a scene in the film when the Philippine presidents in the past decade where shown on a TV set while Jake narrates that the system is unchanged.
 Anyone on top is just a power-tripper, works for the elite, and gives his/her allies unlimited benefits.
 In the end, Jake, despite all his ideals, succumbed to his own pride and ego.
 It’s such an irony.
 Or maybe he was driven to destroy himself because he couldn’t control everything.

 It’s very hypocritical, but then again who are we to judge anyone?
 We cannot control everything in this world.
 The big bosses do so already.
 Fighting for change, may it be bloody like what the NPA yearns, or peacefully and creatively, like that of Jose Rizal’s, Mike de Leon’s and maybe hundreds or the thousands of people who rally in the streets, what was the result?
-Yes, more awareness, where it all starts, but then if we don’t get what we fight for, we lose focus again.
+Yes, more awareness, ‘coz that’s where it all starts, but if we don’t get what we fight for, then we lose focus again.
 We move on.
 Unless more than a hundred thousand people die and become heroes for a single cause, everything will just go round and round.
+That, I think, is what the fill is all about.

 Art by Jim Morada